-However, it is indicated that the relationship of authority in an educative teaching situation, must be qualified as a mutual relationship.
-This means that a child searches for authority by an educative teacher when he/she finds him/herself in a school situation.
-A child is not authority-rebelling (C. K. Oberholzer), but authority-soliciting.
-This means that a child will allow an adult to tell him/her something.
-To increasingly be regarded as an adult, a child must progressively show the image of adulthood by the independent acceptance of the preexisting norms in an educative teaching situation, and the voluntary identification with them.
-From the above, for an orderly course of an educative teaching event, a teacher must be the carrier of authority, and a child must give evidence of authority-soliciting.
-If, for any reason, a teacher is not a worthy carrier of authority in an educative teaching situation, his/her actions will lead to insecurity in a child because the necessary authority will be missing from the educative teaching.
-A teacher who wants to be popular and, therefore, does not fulfill his/her task as the carrier of authority as he/she should does a becoming child a disservice, and deprives him/her of the possibility of self-responsibility through independent norm identification.
+However, it already was indicated that the relationship of authority in the educative teaching situation must be qualified as a mutual relationship.
+This means that a child searches for authority by the educative teacher when he finds himself in the school situation.
+A child is not authority-rebelling (C. K. Oberholzer) but authoritysoliciting.
+This means that a child will allow the adult to tell him something.
+To increasingly be regarded as an adult a child must progressively show the image of adulthood by the independent acceptance of the preexisting norms in the educative teaching situation and the voluntary identification with them.
+From the above sentences it is clear that for the orderly course of the educative teaching event the teacher must be the carrier of authority and the child must give evidence of authority-soliciting.
+If for any reason the teacher is not a worthy carrier of authority in the educative teaching situation his actions will lead to insecurity in the child because the necessary authority will be missing from the educative teaching.
+The teacher who wants to be popular and therefore does not fulfill his task as the carrier of authority as he should does the becoming child a disservice and deprives him of the possibility of self-responsibility through independent norm identification.
 This leads to the rejection of authority through the lived experiencing of insecurity because of the absence of authority.
-The educative teaching event not only gives evidence of a teacher carrying authority and a child soliciting authority, but a teacher also must be an authority guide and a child an authority follower.
+The educative teaching event not only gives evidence of the teacher carrying authority and the child soliciting authority but the teacher also must be an authority guide and the child an authority follower.

-3.5 A teacher as authority guide, and a child as authority follower.
+3.5 The teacher as authority guide and the child as authority follower.